York is a centre of research excellence in medieval and historical archaeology.

 We also analyse material expressions of identity and its relationship to social location, as well as studying the archaeology of death and memory.

-- Steve Ashby (Senior Lecturer)
+- Steve Ashby (Senior Lecturer in Archaeology)

 - Martin Carver (Professor Emeritus)

-- Jonathan Finch (Reader)
+- Jonathan Finch (Professor of Archaeology)

-- Kate Giles (Senior Lecturer)
+- Kate Giles (Senior Lecturer in Archaeology)